 - Someone you currently or previously lived with

-Domestic Violence Defense Lawyer in Freeman, MO: Common FAQs
+FAQs Answered by a Trusted Domestic Violence Defense Lawyer in Freeman, MO

 Do Courts Always Believe the Alleged Victim in Freeman, MO Domestic Violence Cases?

-No, judges in Freeman, MO do not automatically side with the alleged victim.
-The outcome of a domestic violence case depends on the strength of the evidence and the skill of your criminal defense attorney in presenting your side of the story.
+No, courts in the Freeman, MO area do not always believe the alleged victim.
+In fact, the outcome of your case depends on the evidence presented and, ultimately, the expertise of your domestic violence criminal defense lawyer.

 What is the Missouri Domestic Violence 12 Hour Rule?